gmalmquist/unix-config/installs/manjaro-razer-blade.md

 sudo pacman -S tk
 ```

-This is initially failed, but succeeded when I tried again after doing a system upgrade which I'd been putting off.
+This initially failed, but succeeded when I tried again after doing a system upgrade which I'd been putting off.
 I noticed that the wiki for pacman said to do upgrades before installing new stuff, so I guess that's why.
 Interesting.

-Running `python -m tkinter` now works!